-If you set up a forwarding e-mail address that delivers messages to Gmail, then test the forwarding by sending a message from that same Gmail account, the test won't work.
-Gmail won't put it into your "In box".
+If you set up a forwarding email address that delivers messages to Gmail or an address handled by Google’s “G Suite” mail service, then test the forwarding by sending a message from that same address, the test won’t seem to work, even though we forward it properly.
+Google just won’t put the forwarded message into your Gmail “Inbox”.

 (A similar problem happens with mailing lists.)